-PDAT 270 - Play Production 1-4 hours.
-A lab course designed to give students practical production experience under faculty supervision in the areas of technical

-- theatre and design.
+- PDAT 221 Costume Construction 3 hours.
+A study of practical skills needed to transform a designer's rendering into 3-dimensional garments, including the nature and character of a range of fabrics, auxiliary materials, proper methods and the universal language of the textile world.
+Non-Theatre majors are welcome in this course.
+May be repeated for credit up to a total of 9.00 credit hours. - PDAT 222 Stage Makeup 2 hours.
+A basic course introducing students to the principles of designing and applying stage makeup.
+Projects and makeup crew assignments required.
+(C) - PDAT 270 Play Production 1-4 hours.
+A lab course designed to give students practical production experience under faculty supervision in the areas of technical theatre and design.
 May be repeated for credit to maximum of 4 hours.
-Prerequisite: Permission of instructor. - PDAT 300 Topics in Performance Des/Tech 1-4 hours.
-Includes non-regularly scheduled course offerings in areas related to performance design and technology. - PDAT 320 Scene Design 3 hours.
-A scenic design course, which builds on the principles of design taught in THEA 220.
+Prerequisite: Permission of instructor. - PDAT 320 Scene Design 3 hours.
+A scenic design course, which builds on the principles of design taught in PDAT 220.
 It further develops skills in research methodology, script analysis, sketching and painting techniques, model building, graphics, use of computer-aided design.
-Representative scripts will be studied.
-Prerequisite: PDAT/THEA 220 or permission of instructor.
-(Cross-listed as THEA 320) - PDAT 321 Lighting Design 3 hours.
+Representative scripts are studied.
+Prerequisite: PDAT 220 or permission of instructor.
+(Alternate years) - PDAT 321 Lighting Design 3 hours.
 A study of basic electricity and theatrical lighting equipment with an emphasis on both the artistic as well as the technical aspects of stage lighting Crew assignments required.
-Prerequisite: PDAT/THEA 220 or permission of instructor.
-(Cross-listed as THEA 321) - PDAT 322 Stage Costume Design 3 hours.
+Prerequisite: PDAT 220 or permission of instructor.
+(Alternate years) - PDAT 322 Stage Costume Design 3 hours.
 A costume focused design course which builds on the principles of design taught in PDAT 220.
 It further develops skills in research methodology, script analysis, costume design theories, artistic processes, and costume construction for specific plays.
 Lab hours required.
-Prerequisite: PDAT/THEA 220 or permission of instructor.
-(Cross-listed as THEA 322) - PDAT 350 Independent Study 2-4 hours.
+Prerequisite: PDAT 220 or permission of instructor.
+(Sufficient demand) - PDAT 350 Independent Study 2-4 hours.
 Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
 Junior standing and an approved Plan of Study required. - PDAT 370 Advanced Play Production 1-4 hours.
 Advanced level continuation of PDAT 270.
 May be repeated for credit up to a maximum of 6 credit hours. - PDAT 385 Internship in Performance Design and Technology 2-4 hours.
 An independent project allowing students to gain experience in professional or semi-professional performance design/technical theatre settings.
 A written Plan of Study describing the requirements of the course is required.
 Prerequisite: Junior standing; approval of Division Chair. - PDAT 470 Advanced Projects in Theatrical Design and Technology 1-4 hours.
-This projects course is a faculty supervised experience for the advanced student in one of several areas of design: scenic; lighting; costume; sound; props; makeup; and technical direction.
-Prerequisite: PDAT/THEA 120 and 220; One of the following: PDAT/THEA 222, 320, 321, 322, 323; or permission of instructor.
-(Cross-listed as THEA 470) - PDAT 495 Senior Project 2-4 hours.
+A faculty supervised experience for the advanced student in one of several areas of design: scenic; lighting; costume; sound; props; makeup; and technical direction.
+Prerequisite: PDAT 120 and 220; One of the following: PDAT 222, 320, 321, 322, 323; or permission of instructor. - PDAT 495 Senior Project 2-4 hours.
 Students complete a project for the Performance Design and Technical Theatre minor in their areas of interest.

 The project is to be submitted as a proposal to the faculty and approved in advance, with advisory support and supervision provided by the appropriate faculty member.
 Prerequisites: senior standing; approved written proposal; permission of instructor.